- 1 Can outdoor learning be the answer?

 When we think of education in a pandemic, we certainly all sit back and go ‘we can’t believe we are all living through this…’

-In the past year we have all been witness to, and a part of, a shift in the way educators have used online tools and technology.
+Starting in 2020, we have all been witness to, and a part of, a shift in the way educators have used online tools and technology.
 Classrooms have moved to online platforms like Zoom & Google Classroom.
 This certainly was the quickest solution to education, while our kids were stuck at home.

 BUT, virtual learning isn’t the solution we hoped it would be as it has its limits.
 Particularly, for younger age groups, online learning has never really even really an option.
 Our littlies are unable to operate computers/ tablets/ phones without supervision.
 What about the kids with an erratic internet or no internet connection at all?